wesmc7777/Azure-IoT-C-SDK-Reference/iothub-device-client-ll-h/iothubdeviceclient-ll-uploadmultipleblockstoblob.md

 * `getDataCallbackEx` A callback to be invoked to acquire the file chunks to be uploaded, as well as to indicate the status of the upload of the previous block.

 * `context` Any data provided by the user to serve as context on getDataCallback.

+Other _LL_ functions such as [IoTHubDeviceClient_LL_SendEventAsync()](../iothub-device-client-ll-h/iothubdeviceclient-ll-sendeventasync.md) queue work to be performed later and do not block.
+IoTHubDeviceClient_LL_UploadMultipleBlocksToBlob will block however until the upload is completed or fails, which may take a while.

 ## Return Value
 IOTHUB_CLIENT_OK upon success or an error code upon failure.